automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 ```
 curl -X POST -H 'Content-type: application/json' --data '{"event_title": "'"$EVENTTITLE"'", "event_link": "https://'"$LACEWORKINSTANCE"'.lacework.net/ui/investigation/recents/EventDossier-'"$EVENTID"'", "lacework_account": "'"$LACEWORKINSTANCE"'", "event_source": "'"$EVENTSOURCE"'", "event_description":"'"$EVENTDESCRIPTION"'", "event_timestamp":"'"$EVENTTIMESTAMP"'", "event_type": "Compliance", "event_id": "'"$EVENTID"'", "event_severity": "'"$EVENTSEVERITY"'"}' $WEBHOOKURL
 ```
-We recommend to check the Execution Results when you give it a try, to make sure it will remediate the right buckets.
+We recommend to check the Execution Results when you give it a try.
+With that you make sure it will remediate the right S3 buckets before you enable the auto remediation.